Siege of Breda (1624): Aftermath

 The siege of Breda is considered Spinola's greatest success and one of Spain's last major victories in the Eighty Years' War.
-The siege was part of a plan to isolate the Republic from its hinterland, and co-ordinated with Olivare's naval war spearheaded by the Dunkirkers, to economically choke the Dutch Republic.
+The siege was part of a plan to isolate the Republic from its hinterland, and co-ordinated with Olivares' naval war spearheaded by the Dunkirkers, to economically choke the Dutch Republic.
 Although political infighting hindered Spinola's freedom of movement, Spain's efforts in the Netherlands continued thereafter.
 The siege of 1624 captured the attention of European princes and, along with other battles, played a part in the Spanish army regaining the formidable reputation it had held throughout the previous century.

 In the latter stages of the combined Eighty and Thirty Years' wars that had greatly strained Spanish resources, Breda was lost to the Dutch under Frederick Henry after a four-month siege.
 In the 1648 Treaty of Westphalia that ended the Thirty and Eighty Years' wars, it was ceded to the Dutch Republic.